-TRC Energy Services (TRC) reviewed the energy conservation measures and estimates of energy savings were reviewed for technical accuracy.
+TRC reviewed the energy conservation measures and estimates of energy savings were reviewed for technical accuracy.
 Actual, achieved energy savings depend on behavioral factors and other uncontrollable variables and, therefore, estimates of final energy savings are not guaranteed.
 TRC and the New Jersey Board of Public Utilities (NJBPU) shall in no event be liable should the actual energy savings vary.

 TRC bases estimated installation costs on our experience at similar facilities, pricing from local contractors and vendors, and/or cost estimates from RS Means.
-We encourage the owner of the facility is encouraged to independently confirm these cost estimates and to obtain multiple estimates when considering measure installations.
+Cost estimates include material and labor pricing associated with installation of primary recommended equipment only.
+Cost estimates do not include demolition or removal of hazardous waste.
+We encourage the owner of the facility to independently confirm these cost estimates and to obtain multiple estimates when considering measure installations.
 Actual installation costs can vary widely based on individual measures and conditions.
 TRC and NJBPU do not guarantee installed cost estimates and shall in no event be held liable should actual installed costs vary from estimates.